-Some travellers can find the packing process somewhat stressful.
-Rummaging through your closets and wardrobes to find that extra charger or that favourite pair of sunglasses you got in Spain.
+Some travelers can find the packing process somewhat stressful.
+Rummaging through your closets and wardrobes to find that extra charger or that favorite pair of sunglasses you got in Spain.
 This isn’t even considering what you may actually do without, and leave at home.
 For cruising-newbies, you may be surprised at how much is actually provided to you by the cruise line.
 Thus, here are my top seven items to leave at home when you cruise.

 Oh hold on a moment, I haven’t introduced myself.
 My name is Lewis Nunn and I’m a Luxury Cruise & Travel Blogger at The Luxury Traveller, Cruise Journalist, Cruise TV Presenter, Cruise Public Speaker and overall cruise maniac.
 If you’ve ever attended the Telegraph Cruise Show, you will likely have heard one of my talks.

 Take a look at all of these cruise accessories for your cruise vacation.

 The majority of cruise ships supply guests with multiple toiletry items in your cabins.
 This includes shampoo, body wash and sometimes even deodorant in some cases.
 The general rule goes that the more expensive the cruise, the posher the smellies.
 In duality, a hairdryer will also be provided to ensure you look as glamorous as possible at your evening dinners.

 Speaking of evening dinners, if you’re like me, you’ll want to keep your shirts dresses as crease-free as possible.
 Nonetheless, if you bring an iron or any other heating electrical appliance in your suitcase; it will be confiscated.
 This will then be returned to you at the end of your voyage.
 Don’t fear-there is another option.
 Onboard most cruise ships, you will find a laundrette in case you really need to smooth things out.